microsoft/vscode-docs/docs/containers/debug-netcore.md

 If you have a workspace folder with multiple .NET project files and you want to exclusively debug one specific project (without being prompted to choose from a list of project files every time you `kb(workbench.action.debug.start)`), you can save your launch profile by following these steps:

-1. Follow the steps in [.NET SDK Container Build](#net-sdk-container-build-debug-without-dockerfile) and keep the debug session live
+1. Follow the steps in [.NET SDK Container Build](#net-sdk-container-build-debug-without-dockerfile) and keep the debug session live.
 1. Click on the `gear` icon in your debugger view.

    ![dockerSharedFolders](images/debug/debugger-scaffolding.png)

 1. Select **Docker: Debug in Container**
 1. Choose the project file associated with the project you want to debug

-1. Your project preference is saved & you no longer need to choose a project file on `kb(workbench.action.debug.start)`
+Your project preference is saved, and you no longer need to choose a project file on `kb(workbench.action.debug.start)`